Aug 05, 2024 | 12 Mins read

-Explore Chatbot History: From Rule-Based Systems to AI-Powered Assistants
+AI Assistant Creation History: From Rule-Based Systems to AI Chatbots

 Quick Facts

-AI and machine learning advances have turned chatbots into virtual assistants, examples are Siri, Google Assistant, Cortana, and Alexa which use voice recognition and provide personalized help.
+• AI and machine learning advances have turned chatbots into virtual assistants, examples are Siri, Google Assistant, Cortana, and Alexa which use voice recognition to perform basic tasks such as setting reminders and controlling devices, and provide personalized help.

 The Beginning of Chatbots